DGrv/mpv-easyblur/README.md

 ## easycrop

-A simple mpv script for manually blurring an aera of a video.
+A simple mpv script for manually blurring an area of a video.

 Based on [mpv-easycrop](https://github.com/aidanholm/mpv-easycrop).
 Based on [mpv-easycrop](https://github.com/aidanholm/mpv-easycrop).